You have questions? We have answers.

 A shuttle service will be available on Saturday and Sunday.
 Please check the website in August for more details.

 If you are flying to Southern California, the easiest access is through SNA (John Wayne International) or Long Beach (LGB).
 Both airports are a reasonable taxi/Uber/Lyft ride to Huntington Beach.

-We’ve made sure that handicap lots (when state issued handicap tags are presented) on the state side of the beach.
-ADA accessible seating area on the pier will be available.
-Once the spots are filled they are gone, so please plan ahead.
+All of the Pacific Airshow's VIP ticket options are ADA accessible.
+Purchase tickets with confidence knowing ADA guests will be properly accommodated.
+Complimentary ADA accessible seating is available on the Huntington Beach Pier on a first come first served basis.
+Guests requiring assistance will be admitted to our VIP Pier Seating area accompanied by 1 caretaker only.
+Additional guests will be required to purchase tickets.
+Once ADA spots on the pier are filled they are gone, so please plan ahead.
 Transportation from your vehicle to and around the airshow site is not provided.
 Please note that it’s often quite hot in October and attending the airshow can be physically demanding.
-Everyone should make sure they are prepared to safely attend an all day show at the beach.
+Everyone should make sure they are prepared to safely attend an all-day show at the beach.

 Can I watch from a boat on the water?
 What about surfers?

 Those on the water will have a great view of the show!
 In 2017 there were thousands of boats in a floating airshow city with premier views.

 Important to note: During the hours of 12PM to 4PM the airshow will institute what is called a sterile aerobatic box in the water which will be marked with buoys and US Coast Guard patrolling as well as lifeguards on jet skis to monitor the area.
 Swimmers, surfers and boogie boarders should expect to only be able to swim in waist deep water during these times.
 Boaters should refer to the US Coast Guard notice to mariners for further location information.